 These details are not optional.
 The IRS uses them to identify whether an organization is misclassified or pursuing commercial aims under a nonprofit label.
 Accurate classification matters because each subsection has different rules for tax-deductible contributions, political activity, and unrelated business income.
 Misfiling can delay recognition or permanently affect your tax treatment.

-Another common mistake is treating member-based operations as open charities.
-The IRS expects clarity on who benefits.
-For instance, a private sports club serving paying members cannot call itself an educational charity, and a professional association lobbying for its members cannot claim charitable status.
-Form 1024 forces organizations to define their real constituency and funding sources.
+- Another common mistake is treating member-based operations as open charities.
+For instance, a private sports club serving paying members can't call itself an educational charity, and a professional association lobbying for its members can't claim charitable status.
+Form 1024 forces organizations to define their constituency and funding sources.

-How to Build a Compliant IRS Form 1024 Application
+How to File a Compliant IRS Form 1024 Application

 The Role of IRS Form 1024 in Long-Term Compliance